My Independent Greece Itinerary for a 2-Week Trip

 Booking.com

-Mykonos Overview 👀
+Mykonos at a glance 👀

 • 💬 Words that define Mykonos: luxury, cruise ships, party, fashion, bars, nightlife